David-EstradaSD/DavesMeals/README.md

 * Run _npm start_ from the terminal window

 ### Lessons Learned
+I learned so much about React while building this application: form validation, custom hooks, and how to send asynchronous requests to a back-end.
 This project was built with the assistance of a tutorial through Udemy that taught the _React framework_ ( 48+ hours ).
 The data is managed by [Google Firebase API](https://firebase.google.com/).